Mapping Needs to GCP Services

 The Tomcat servers are another story though.
 The closest match is the n1-standard-8 which has eight vCPUs and 30 gigs of memory.
 That's six gig more than we need so we should consider a custom machine type.
 We can select the exact size we need.
 With this custom configuration, it says it will cost $190.54 per month.
 Let's see how that compares to the n1-standard-8.
 That costs $194.58 per month, which is more expensive, but only 2% more.

 Since SQL Server and IIS run on Windows, we'll need to figure out how to license them.
 For Windows Server itself, there's really no other option than to use Google's pay-as-you-go Windows licensing.
 There are two ways to do this.
 The first way is to create a new instance with one of the pre-configured Windows Server boot disks.
 The second way is to import a Windows VM.
-This is a service offered by Cloud Endure a Google partner.
-You won't be charged for this service, but you do have to sign up for a Cloud Endure account.
-This service makes a replica of an existing VM you have running on premises or on another Cloud Platform.
-However it will still convert it to a VM that has pay-as-you-go pricing for Windows.
+There are two options for importing a VM.
+The first option is to import a virtual disk and turn it into an image that you can use to create a Compute Engine instance.
+That’s quite simple to do, but it’s not meant for migrating mission-critical applications or migrating a large number of VMs in an automated fashion.

 If you need to run any Microsoft applications, then you'll need licenses for those too of course.
 But Microsoft is more flexible with its application licensing than with Windows licensing.
 If your organization has a Microsoft Volume License with eligible server applications covered by active Microsoft Software Assurance contracts, then you can move those licenses to Google Cloud instances.